History of labour law in the United Kingdom: Health and safety laws

-The Factories Act 1844 (7 & 8 Vict. c.
+The Factory Act 1844 (7 & 8 Vict. c.
 15) modified these extensive inspectoral powers, organizing the service on lines resembling those of our own time, and added provision for certifying surgeons to examine workers under sixteen years of age as to physical fitness for employment and to grant certificates of age and ordinary strength.
 Hours of labour, by the Labour of Children, etc., in Factories Act 1833, were limited for children under the age of eleven to nine each day, or 48 in the week, and for young persons under eighteen to 12 a day or 69 in the week.
 Between 1833 and 1844 the movement in favour of a ten hours' day, which had long been in progress, reached its height in a time of great commercial and industrial distress, but could not be carried into effect until 1847.
-By the Factories Act 1844 the hours of adult women were first regulated, and were limited (as were already those of "young persons") to 12 a day; children were permitted either to work the same hours on alternate days or "half-time," with compulsory school attendance as a condition of their employment.
+By the Factory Act 1844 the hours of adult women were first regulated, and were limited (as were already those of "young persons") to 12 a day; children were permitted either to work the same hours on alternate days or "half-time," with compulsory school attendance as a condition of their employment.
 The aim, in thus adjusting the hours of the three classes of workers, was to provide for a practical standard working-day.
 For the first time, detailed provisions for health and safety began to make their appearance in the law.
 Penal compensation for preventable injuries due to unfenced machinery was also provided, and appears to have been the outcome of a discussion by witnesses before the Royal Commission on Labour of Young Persons in Mines and Manufactures in 1841.

 From this date, 1841, begin the first attempts at protective legislation for labour in mining.
 The Mines and Collieries Act 1842 (5 & 6 Vict. c.
 99), following the terrible revelations of the royal commission referred to excluded women and girls from underground working, and limited the employment of boys, excluding from underground working those under ten years, but it was not until 1850 that systematic reporting of fatal accidents and until 1855 that other safeguards for health, life and limb in mines were seriously provided by law.
 With the exception of regulations against truck there was no protection for the miner before 1842; before 1814 it was not customary to hold inquests on miners killed by accidents in mines.
 From 1842 onwards considerable interaction in the development of the two sets of acts (mines and factories), as regards special protection against industrial injury to health and limb, took place, both in Parliament and in the department (the Home Office) administering them.